Sajag28/Bharatrides_new/README.md

 Protected routes are managed on the frontend with token checks.
 👥 Contributors

-Sajag Agrawal –  Integration of Frontend + Backend + Django Models + Inspection Booking + Data Structuring Manul Rastogi –  Machine Learning Models + Data Structuring Asad Aziz – Frontend + UI/UX Design
+-Sajag Agrawal –  Integration of Frontend + Backend + Django Models + Inspection Booking + Data Structuring -Manul Rastogi –  Machine Learning Models + Data Structuring -Asad Aziz – Frontend + UI/UX Design
 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.